Our Early Years Curriculum

 We also place emphasis on the skills needed to become effective learners.
 We promote a “Growth Mindset”, for example encouraging children to take risks in their learning and challenge themselves, valuing mistakes as learning opportunities, building resilience and perseverance and valuing the learning process as well as the outcomes.

-PE: In addition to PE and Games lessons, each year group has a block of swimming lessons at Dorking Leisure Centre.
+PE: In addition to PE and Games lessons, each year group has a block of swimming lessons during the year.
+EYFS and KS1 have their lessons at Dorking Leisure Centre and KS2 have their lessons at the Priory School Pool with Swimsense.
 We are an active member of the Dorking Schools’ Sports Partnership and participate in a wide range of local festivals, competitions and tournaments.